 Reviewed by: Michael Newkirk, MD

 As information evolves and we learn more about SARS-CoV-2, the virus that causes the novel coronavirus, it can be difficult to stay up-to-date with the latest findings.
-While we may not know Vice President Pence’s official diagnosis, one thing is certain: pink eye can be a symptom of COVID-19.
+While we may not know everything about this virus or its symptoms, one thing is certain: pink eye can be a symptom of COVID-19.

 Pink Eye and COVID-19